Tarmean/tarmean.github.io/branch_and_bound.md

 - We can split unsolved subproblems into smaller subproblems
 - We can prune some subproblems which won't lead to an optimal solution

 Admittedly that's more concrete than "we use computers and algorithms to find a solution", but not by much.
-So I will focus on one specific type of pruning which can be found in most BnB implementations:
+So, I will focus on one specific type of pruning which can be found in most BnB implementations:

 - We try to give subproblems a minimum and maximum cost
 - If we have two subproblems `a` and `b`, when `max_cost(a) < min_cost(b)` then we can prune `b` because we know it won't lead to an optimal solution

 Much more concrete, and quite close to alpha-beta-pruning for game trees.
 For solved subproblems the `max_cost` and actual cost coincide so we don't have to bother writing a `max_cost` heuristic - we can use the smallest finished solution found so far.
 All intuitions about `A*` heuristics work for `min_cost` because it's the same idea, turns out `A*` can be seen as a BnB algorithm.
 Beyond these basics we could use search strategies other than depth first, use smarter goal expansion, and add further filtering like plane cutting or dominance pruning.
-For today lets stick to the basics, though.
+For today let’s stick to the basics, though.

 ## In Haskell